CCSI-Toolset/FOQUS/docs/source/chapt_vector_support/example1/Python_Model_Vectors_Handling.rst

    Figure 5: Specify maximum value of the input vector variable elements

-*Step 6*: In the next user interface prompt, enter 0.5 as the value for the variable elements, shown in Figure 6, and click ok.
+*Step 6*: In the next user interface prompt, enter 0.5 as the value for the variable elements, shown in Figure 6, and click Ok.
 These are the values at which the simulation would run.

 .. figure:: ../figs/add_ip_vector_var_5.png